SebastianGarrido2790/hybrid-book-recommender/references/project_overview.md

 * **Reliability:** The system must be robust against data errors.
 This is achieved through strict schema validation (Pydantic), comprehensive exception handling, and automated unit testing within the pipeline.
 * **Scalability:** The architecture must support growth in data volume and traffic.
 This is managed by containerizing the application with **Docker** and deploying to **AWS EC2**, allowing the inference engine to run independently of the development environment.
 * **Maintainability:** The codebase adheres to "Clean Code" principles, utilizing a modular structure (separating Configuration, Components, and Pipelines).
-Configuration is decoupled using `params.yaml`, allowing hyperparameters to be tuned without altering the source code.
+We adopt a **DVC-centric configuration** strategy where parameters are strictly loaded from `params.yaml` via the **DVC API (`dvc.api.params_show()`)**.
+This ensures that the exact hyperparameters used in every experiment are tracked and reproducible, while allowing for easy tuning without altering source code.
 *   **Adaptability:** The system is designed for rapid iteration.
 By implementing **CI/CD (GitHub Actions)** and **MLflow**, the project supports the seamless swapping of LLM providers (e.g., Gemini, Hugging Face models) or algorithm logic without disrupting the core pipeline, facilitating continuous experiment tracking and model evolution.

 ## **4. Technology Stack**